COSC3020/parallel-mergesort-KobeLimon21/README.md

 Sources:

+CHAT GPT - helped to figure out why my test file was not running initially

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."